In this post, I’m going to share how to delete negative reviews from Indeed.com.

 If you use the standard method for flagging reviews, “it gets sent to a user-reported queue that is moderated in 1-2 business days.
 Using this method, you would not receive any communication regarding the outcome of the investigation.”

-If you use the alternative method for flagging/reporting reviews, “you would receive communication from the team regarding the outcome of the investigation.”
+If you use the alternative method for flagging/reporting reviews, “you would receive communication from in 1-2 business days from the team regarding the outcome of the investigation.”

 So, both methods get your flagged review in front of human eyes, but with the alternative method, you get feedback.
 And while that feedback will probably be standard boilerplate like, “We looked at the review you reported and found it did not violate our content guidelines,” you would at least know when someone looked at it.
 Further, it gives you an email string where you could ask follow up questions.